-If you feel that you have concerns about your child's SEND provision, in the first instance please speak to the class teacher and then if necessary to our SENDCo (Mrs H Palmer).
-Where appropriate, concerns may then be escalated to the Head of School (Mrs J Eddy) or Aspire Inclusion Director (Mrs S Costello).
+If you feel that you have concerns about your child's SEND provision, in the first instance please speak to the class teacher.
+Where appropriate, concerns may then be escalated to the Head of School (Mrs J Eddy).

 Cornwall's Local Offer can be found on The Cornwall Family Information Services (FIS) website: http://cornwall.childrensservicedirectory.org.uk